openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## Discovery

 The discovery feature of openHAB can be used to find any ONVIF cameras.
-This method should be preferred as it will discover the ports and URLs for you, making the setup much easier.
+This method should be preferred as it will discover the camera, ports and URLs for you, making the setup much easier.
 To use the discovery, just press the `+` icon located in the Inbox, then select the IpCamera binding from the list of installed bindings.
-After the camera is discovered and added as a thing, you will need to provide the username and password for any cameras that require a login to work.
+If your camera is not found, it may not be ONVIF and in this case you will need to manually add via the UI your camera as a `generic` thing type and provide the URLs manually.

 ## Supported Things